-When it comes to running a website for your business, a major factor in traffic and user experience within that traffic is the search engine your site visitors are using.
-Depending on the search engine most of your visitors are utilizing, you’ll need to ensure your site is correctly optimized to cater those users and that search engine.
+When it comes to running a website for your business, a major factor in traffic is the search engine your site visitors are using.
+You'll need to ensure your site is correctly optimized for that search engine.
 If it's not, you could be missing out on potential leads and sales.
-With this, monitoring the current search engine market share is recommended.
+With this in mind, monitoring the current search engine market share is essential.

-At StatCounter, we strive to provide insightful metrics to our valued members so they can effectively monitor their website traffic data and take the necessary, and correct, action.
+At StatCounter, we strive to provide insightful metrics to our valued members so they can effectively monitor their website traffic and take the necessary action to improve it.
 To help you keep your site optimized for the right search engine, such as Google or Bing, we offer the Search Engine Wars tool.
-Of course you can also make great use of our Global Stats.
-Regardless, let’s take a deeper look into not only the current search engine market share, but what it could mean for you, your website, and your business.
+Of course you can also make great use of our Global Stats website to gain insight into the search engines your site visitors are using.
+Let's take a deeper look into the current search engine market share.

 What is Search Engine Market Share?